Raloxifene Side Effects

-Some side effects of raloxifene may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some raloxifene side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common:

 - Hot flashes, including sudden sweating and feelings of warmth (especially common during the first 6 months of treatment)

 - increased white vaginal discharge

 - problems of stomach or intestines, including passing of gas, upset stomach, or vomiting

 - swollen joints

 - weight gain (unexplained)

 Cardiovascular side effects have included decreased fibrinogen 12% (versus 2% with estrogen) and Plasminogen Activator Inhibitor-1 2% (versus 9% with estrogen).
 However, analysis of clinical study data revealed an increased risk of venous thromboembolic events, such as deep vein thrombosis, pulmonary embolism, and retinal vein thrombosis associated with use of raloxifene.
 The greatest risk of these events occurs within the first four months of treatment.

 Chest pain occurred in 4% of raloxifene treated patients.[Ref]